 "March" from 1941 "Theme" and "Remembrances" from Schindler's List (with Ms. Hung)

-"Harry's Wondrous World" from Harry Potter Third movement from Tuba Concerto (with Mr. Northcut)
+"Harry's Wondrous World" from Harry Potter "Hymn to the Fallen" from Saving Private Ryan (with Mr. Bryant)

 "Adventures on Earth" from E.T.
 "Main Title" from Jurassic Park Peter Gunn (Henry Mancini)